crest-cassia/oacis_docker/README.md

 ## License

   - [oacis_docker](https://github.com/crest-cassia/oacis_docker) is a part of [OACIS](https://github.com/crest-cassia/oacis).
-  - OACIS are published under the term of the MIT License (MIT).
+  - OACIS and oacis_docker are published under the term of the MIT License (MIT).
   - Copyright (c) 2014,2015 RIKEN, AICS